Huzaifa-Ansari222/CorpHive/README.md

-# Corp Project
+# CorpHive Project
-Welcome to corp - a project management app designed to help you manage your projects more efficiently.
+Welcome to corpHive - a project management app designed to help you manage your projects more efficiently.

 ## Features
 - Project management